• 中文

 Pickled Pork and Fish The fresh meat and fish are washed clean and mixed with rice (mostly glutinous rice) powder, salt and spices, preserved in the crocks and sealed up for half a month.
 When it is slightly sour, they are taken out to be sautéd or fried.
 Fresh and delicious, they are widely served to entertain guests in Miao families.

-Pickled Allium Chinense Allium chinense is scattered everywhere on the slopes and ridges in the hilly areas of Mayang.
-The stems and leaves of allium chinense can be used as vegetables and medicine.
+Pickled Allium chinense Allium chinense is scattered everywhere on the slopes and ridges in the hilly areas of Mayang.
+The stems and leaves of Allium chinense can be used as vegetables and medicine.
 It is warm in nature and bitter and pungent in taste, functioning to promote unblocking meridians, activating collaterals, and dispersing nodules.
 It is mainly used for treating chest pain, diarrhea, and other diseases.
-The pickled allium chinense is simple to produce: wash the newly collected allium chinense, dry and cut it into small pieces, put it into a crock, sealed tightly and stuffed with straw, tung leaves, or palm leaves, and covered with water.
-The pickled allium chinense is bright yellow with pungent aroma.
+The pickled Allium chinense is simple to produce: wash the newly collected Allium chinense, dry and cut it into small pieces, put it into a crock, sealed tightly and stuffed with straw, tung leaves, or palm leaves, and covered with water.
+The pickled Allium chinense is bright yellow with pungent aroma.
 It tastes better if fried with green peppers.
 If served as soup, it is refreshing.

 Grinding-Bowled Dish The grinding bowl engraved in stone is popular among mountainous villagers.
-It is usually taken to grind the peppers with coriander, or pickled Chinese cabbage, Zingiber strioatum, bamboo shoots, soaked Chinese toon sprouts, etc., sprinkled with salt and pepper powder, then crushed with stone mallets and eaten raw with rice.
+It is usually taken to grind the peppers with coriander, or pickled Chinese cabbage, Zingiber striolatum, bamboo shoots, soaked Chinese toon sprouts, etc., sprinkled with salt and pepper powder, then crushed with stone mallets and eaten raw with rice.
 Due to its simple approach, time saving, and excellent taste, it has been widely enjoyed up to now.

 (Translated by Tian Xia)